Subscribe Now: 1 Full Year for Only $14.95!

-This Deluxe resort is inspired by national-park lodges of the early 20th century.
+Wilderness Lodge resort is inspired by national-park lodges of the early 20th century.
 The Wilderness Lodge & Villas ranks with Animal Kingdom Lodge as one of the most impressively themed and meticulously detailed Disney resorts.
 Situated on the shore of Bay Lake, the lodge consists of an eight-story central building augmented by two seven-story guest wings and a wing of studio and one- and two- bedroom condominiums.
-The hotel features exposed timber columns, log-cabin– style facades, and dormer windows.
+The hotel features exposed timber columns, log cabin– style facades, and dormer windows.
 The grounds are landscaped with evergreen pines and pampas grass.
-The lobby boasts an 82-foot-tall stone fireplace and two 55-foot Pacific Northwest totem poles.
+The lobby in the main building boasts an 82-foot-tall stone fireplace and two 55-foot Pacific Northwest totem poles.
 Timber pillars, giant tepee chandeliers, and stone-, wood-, and marble-inlaid floors accentuate the lobby’s rustic luxury.
 Although the resort isn’t on vast acreage, it does have a beach and a delightful pool modeled on a mountain stream.

-Part of the Disney Vacation Club time-share program, the 136 adjoining Wilderness Lodge Villas are studio and one- and two-bedroom units in a freestanding building to the right of the lodge.
+The 136 villas are studio and one- and two-bedroom units in a freestanding building to the right of the lodge.
 Studios offer kitchenettes; one- and two- bedroom villas come with full kitchens.
 The lodge’s rustic decor extends to the villas, which can be booked by non-DVC members as space allows.
-The villas share restaurants, pools, and other amenities with Wilderness Lodge.

 Service at Wilderness Lodge & Villas is excellent.
 There are two full- service restaurants, with several more a boat ride away.
 The resort is connected to the Magic Kingdom by boat and to other Disney parks by bus.
 Boat service may be suspended during thunderstorms, so if it’s raining or looks like it’s about to, Disney will provide buses.
 Walking time to bus- and boat- loading areas from the most remote rooms is about 5–8 minutes.